ang-zeyu/infisearch/docs/src/search_configuration.md

 The search UI provides 2 different interfaces, a dropdown and fullscreen / "popup" version.

-The dropdown version is used for desktop devices by default, which is attached to the element specified by `inputId`.
+The dropdown version is used for desktop devices by default, which is attached to the element specified by the `input` option.
-For mobile devices, the fullscreen version is used instead.
+For mobile devices, the fullscreen version is displayed instead when this input is focused.

 ### Default Rendering Output / Purpose